peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Returns a decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
-* `EDecimal RoundToIntegerNoRoundedFlag(EContext ctx) FlagInexact`<br>
+* `EDecimal RoundToIntegerNoRoundedFlag(EContext ctx) FlagInexact FlagRounded`<br>
  Returns a decimal number with the same value as this object but rounded to an integer, without adding the FlagInexact or FlagRounded flags.
 * `EDecimal RoundToIntegralExact(EContext ctx)`<br>
  Deprecated.
 Renamed to RoundToIntegerExact.